 That means that

-- For a club with fewer than 8 dues-paying FPUSA members, FPUSA affiliation is not an option.
+- If your club has fewer than 8 dues-paying FPUSA members, long-term FPUSA affiliation is not an option.

-- For a club with 8 or more members that are also dues-paying FPUSA members, FPUSA affiliation is basically a freebie.
+- If your club has at least 8 dues-paying FPUSA members, FPUSA affiliation is basically free.

 For a club, the primary benefit of FPUSA affiliation is the liability insurance that comes with that affiliation.
 If your club holds an event, and if someone gets injured during that event, then this insurance will protect your club and members from any financial damages for which they might legally be held liable.